Hiro06190/fractional_SPDE/README.md

 These include the stability index, time step, number of time steps, number of independent realizations, effective particle number, and spatial grid size.

-Some of the parameter choices used for the simulations in the paper are computationally expensive.

 ## Output files

 The programs generate several groups of output files.